Taylor Seamount Art

 Today, the suffering caused by wealth disparity is evident everywhere in San Francisco, and not least in Civic Center, where many people make their lives on the streets.
 This painting highlights elements of hostile architecture and policy observed in the area: surveillance cameras (foreground), speakers that play Disney music at all hours (mounted on the light post on the right), the lack of benches, and security guards tasked with preventing people from lying down.

-From left to right: a security guard checking on someone who won’t immediately sit up, a person sits after being told to do so and makes the best of the moment by drawing in a sketch book, a custodian takes a break, a man watches over his partner experiencing withdrawal, and three friends discuss politics while sorting through their belongings.
+From left to right: a security guard checks on someone who won’t immediately sit up, a person sits after being told to do so and makes the best of the moment by drawing in a sketch book, a custodian takes a break, a man watches over his partner experiencing withdrawal, and three friends discuss politics while sorting through their belongings.

 Observed and painted en plein air.
 Inspired by Imperial San Francisco, by Gray Brechin.